What is Knowledge Management?

 This ends repetitive questions and helps onboard new employees faster.

-Tettra offers a full suite of tools for sharing knowledge.
+Tettra is a knowledge management tool with a full suite of features.
 With Tettra, you’ll get:

 - Q&A workflow to capture questions